This post was most recently updated on January 18th, 2023

-2023 and beyond present a number of significant changes in ad monetization for publishers.
+2024 and beyond present several significant changes in ad monetization for publishers.
 Preparing for these changes will involve overcoming some challenges, however, they will ultimately lead to ad monetization methods that are more effective for publishers and give users more control over their data and privacy.
-Adapting to the ad monetization challenges of 2023 will benefit customers, publishers, and marketers alike.
+Adapting to the ad monetization challenges of 2024 will benefit customers, publishers, and marketers alike.

-Thanks to the ever-rising demand for more personalized advertising, changes in data management will have such a big impact on 2023.
+Thanks to the ever-rising demand for more personalized advertising, changes in data management will have a big impact in 2024.
 Continuing to meet this demand while meeting changing regulatory requirements and data privacy expectations will pressure publishers to keep up.
 Providing this personalization should be a priority for publishers not just because it’s what consumers want but also because it makes their platform more attractive to advertisers.

 This change means an increased focus on encouraging users to provide more information about their preferences and narrowing down the key data points you need to provide effective personalization.
 After all, while users want better control and understand how companies use their data, they don’t want to spend lots of time completing exhaustive opt-in processes.